What is “Globalization”?

 1989 Exxon Valdez Incident and “Credit Default Swaps”

 The 1989 Exxon Valdez grounding that spilled 11 million U.S. gallons of North Slope crude oil into the pristine Prince William Sound, Alaska, was a significant trigger for the 2007-2009 “Great Financial Crisis”?
 Here’s the “wild” story: (1) Exxon had to secure a $5 billion “reserve” (borrowed from J.P.
-Morgan, “JPM”) for litigation and clean-up; (2) JPM then had to hold $400 million in cash for their liability, cash that could not be deployed to other business activities; (3) JPM wasn’t happy with this $4oo million drag, so they figured out how to get an outside lender, the European Bank for Reconstruction (“EBRD”), to “carry” or “swap out” (like an insurance premium) the $400M, and Voilà (!), JPM’s financial alchemy had created the “Credit Default Swap (“CDS”); (4) The CDS gave birth to a massive new set of global finance tools (“derivatives”) that, by the 2007-09 Financial Crisis, held $61 TRILLION (“T”, mind you!) in various types of derivative “insurance” and “hedge” contracts, which then grew to roughly the equivalent of the entire formal global economy.
-CDS and other derivatives got wildly ahead of global economic engineers – today, after reform and regulation by the financial community, outstanding derivatives total under $10T.
-As crazy as it sounds, though, these instruments, when applied prudently, actually add stability to the global financial system.
+Morgan, “JPM”) for litigation and clean-up; (2) JPM then had to hold $400 million in cash for their potential liability, cash that could not be deployed to other business activities; (3) JPM wasn’t happy with this $4oo million drag, so they figured out how to get an outside lender, the European Bank for Reconstruction (“EBRD”), to “carry” or “swap out” (like an insurance premium) the $400M, and Voilà (!), JPM’s financial alchemy had created the “Credit Default Swap (“CDS”); (4) The CDS gave birth to a wildly ranging new set of global finance tools (“derivatives”) that, by the 2007-09 Financial Crisis, held “netted” value of $61 TRILLION (“T”, mind you!) in various types of derivative “insurance” and “hedge” contracts, which then grew to roughly the equivalent of the entire formal global economy.
+CDS’s and other derivatives sound like highly sophisticated or “modern” financial instruments, yet their omni-presence in global markets calls into question the entire meaning of “value” itself – for example, the “notional” value of leveraged, derivative contracts might exceed $600 trillion while other analytics want to count just the “netted” contract value.
+Minimally, this difference between “notional” and “netted” elegantly calls into question what moderns think they can mean by “value,” and maximally just the gap between “notional” and “netted” points to the tochastic wildness of 21st century financial markets.
+This was the “Meg” monster that rose in part from the depths of Prince William Sound in 2007-2009.

 1906 San Francisco Earthquake & the Market Panic of 1907